guovza/satnegirji/README.md

 <h2>Mo mun geavahan dán prográmma / Instructions for end-users</h2>

-<p>Precompiled binaries are available for <a href="https://github.com/guovza/satnegirji/releases/tag/suoma-s%C3%A1me-suoma-satnegirji-macos">macOS</a> and very soon for 64-bit Linux.
+<p>Precompiled binaries are available for <a href="https://github.com/guovza/satnegirji/releases/tag/suoma-s%C3%A1me-suoma-satnegirji-macos">macOS</a> and for 64-bit <a href="https://github.com/guovza/satnegirji/releases/tag/suoma-s%C3%A1me-suoma-satnegirji-linux">Linux</a>.
 Windows version will be available a little bit later.
 Vuordde vehá!</p>

 <p>To use the program, just put the satnegirji binary and satnegirji.db satabase to the same directory ("satnegirji" recommended).</p>